• Skip to primary navigation

 • Fill a medium sized saucepan with an inch of water, bring it to a boil and turn to a low simmer.

-• Place the chocolate into a medium size bowl and carefully set it over the saucepan.
+• Place the chocolate into a medium size bowl heat-proof bowl and carefully set it over the saucepan (the top of a double boiler).

 • Don’t allow the bowl to touch the water - the steam is enough to melt the chocolate.